shouan123/ai-code-context-helper/README_en.md

 Let AI become your code review assistant:

-1. **Select Module for Review**: Use box selection for all files in a functional module
+1. **Select Module for Review**: Box-select all files in a functional module
 2. **Copy All Related Code with One Click**: Include complete implementation details and file paths
 3. **Request AI Review**: Get feedback on code quality, potential issues, and improvement suggestions
 4. **Implement Refactoring Suggestions**: Apply optimization solutions provided by AI